iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 ## Whirligig ##

 Once a year, Katherine travels to rural Wisconsin to attend a barn dance.
-On her way there, she passes [a garden store](http://cottagegardenfarm.com/) that is known to people in the area for making outstanding whirligigs.
+On her way there, she passes [a garden store](http://cottagegardenfarm.com/) that is known in the area for making outstanding whirligigs.
 Seriously.
 You probably thought all whirligigs were about the same quality, but that's just because you've never encountered a truly exemplary whirligig before.
 These ones spin effortlessly and come with a lifetime rebalancing guarantee.